Dragonfly: Anatomy

 The thorax consists of three segments as in all insects.
-The prothorax is small and flattened dorsally into a shield-like disc, which has two transverse ridges.
+The prothorax is small and flattened dorsally into a shield-like disc which has two transverse ridges.
 The mesothorax and metathorax are fused into a rigid, box-like structure with internal bracing, and provide a robust attachment for the powerful wing muscles inside.
 The thorax bears two pairs of wings and three pairs of legs.
 The wings are long, veined, and membranous, narrower at the tip and wider at the base.
 The hindwings are broader than the forewings and the venation is different at the base.
 The veins carry haemolymph, which is analogous to blood in vertebrates, and carries out many similar functions, but which also serves a hydraulic function to expand the body between nymphal stages (instars) and to expand and stiffen the wings after the adult emerges from the final nymphal stage.
 The leading edge of each wing has a node where other veins join the marginal vein, and the wing is able to flex at this point.
 In most large species of dragonflies, the wings of females are shorter and broader than those of males.
 The legs are rarely used for walking, but are used to catch and hold prey, for perching, and for climbing on plants.
 Each has two short basal joints, two long joints, and a three-jointed foot, armed with a pair of claws.
 The long leg joints bear rows of spines, and in males, one row of spines on each front leg is modified to form an "eyebrush", for cleaning the surface of the compound eye.
+Dragonflies use their legs predominantly for perching; they are incapable of walking.

 Migrant hawker, Aeshna mixta, has the long, slender abdomen of aeshnid dragonflies.